 Why Prevention Matters More Than Fixing the Problem

-Preventing the buildup in the first place is what keeps the system running consistently, especially during the months when you rely on it the most.
+Fixing the clog solves the immediate problem, but it doesn’t stop it from happening again.
+Prevention is what keeps the system running consistently, especially during the months when you rely on it the most.

 What Homeowners Can Do to Reduce the Risk

-That said, even well-maintained systems in Florida can still develop drain line issues over time.
+Even well-maintained systems in Florida can still develop drain line issues over time.
 The environment alone makes it difficult to avoid completely without a more consistent preventative approach.

 Why Professional Maintenance Makes a Difference